Search

 Time: 07-17

-After a fun time in Chitwan National Park, today we will drive back to Kathmandu.
+After a fun time in Chitwan National Park, we will drive back to Kathmandu today.
 Following an early morning breakfast, we will begin our journey to the capital to catch a flight back home.
 Along the way, we will take a few stops before arriving at Kathmandu in the evening.
-Upon arrival, our guide will help us get back to the hotel.
-After resting our bags at the hotel, we can spend the evening exploring the vibrant city for one last time before returning home.
+Upon arrival, our guide will assist you in returning to the hotel.
+After resting your bags at the hotel, you can spend the evening exploring the vibrant city for one last time before returning home.

 Itinerary Details